Yahweasel/nonlocal-forage/README.md

 Then load your other nonlocal storage drivers.

-Each nonlocalForage driver requires an actually local localForage instance for storing temporary data such as tokens and keys.
+Most nonlocalForage driver requires an actually local localForage instance for storing temporary data such as tokens and keys.
 This can be the default localforage instance, but this is not recommended.